Tuurlijk/typo3scan-src/src/Resources/Private/Changelog/9.0/Breaking-82852-ExceptionIsThrownOnInvalidCharset.rst

 Third party code directly using the :php:`CharsetConverter` class need to be aware of the new exception in case of an invalid charset.

-Sites with an invalid :ts:`config.metaCharset` will now see a clear error message.
+Sites with an invalid :typoscript:`config.metaCharset` will now see a clear error message.

 Migration